AndreasMadsen/piccolo/README.md

 **isomorphic projection framework**

-> Isomorphism is commonly known as the thought of using the same code on both the
+> Isomorphism is commonly known as the thought of using the same code on both
-> client and the server side.
-Since node.js this has been accomplished in a small
+> the client and the server side.
+Since node.js this has been accomplished in
-> scale, but never in a big scale.
-Many have tried and ussually they succeed in a
+> a small scale, but never in a big scale.
+Many have tried and usually they
-> limmited way.
-However issues with SEO and clients without JavaScript seams to
+> succeed in a limited way.
+However issues with SEO and clients without
-> constantly show up.
-For half a year I have tried to come up with a new dessign
+> JavaScript seams to constantly show up.
+For half a year I have tried to come
-> for isomorphism.
-This is my atempt fo reinvent the isomorphism and the thought
+> up with a new design for isomorphism.
+This is my attempt to reinvent
-> itself.
-The issues we are faceing are because the we forget the isomorphism, in
+> isomorphism and the thought itself.
+The issues we are facing are because we
-> our eager to just develop something.
-I hope this project will result in something
+> forget the isomorphism, in our eager to just develop something.
+I hope this
-> significant diffrent.
+> project will result in something significant different.
+>

-_Note when I speek about other people I'm just as much speaking about myself!_
+> _Note when I speak about other people; I'm just as much speaking about myself!_

 ### Experimental

 This project is highly experimental there is not even a documented API yet.
-Before that can happen issues need to be solved.
-If you which be involed the the design process, there is a IRC you can join `#piccolo`.
+Before that can happen design issues need to be solved.
+If you which be involved the design process, you can join an IRC at `#piccolo` (freenodes).

-When the major design is cleared dissussion issues will be opened, but for now piccolo is moving to rappidly for that.
+When the major design is cleared discussion issues will be opened.
+But for now piccolo is moving to rapidly for that.

 ## License